argumentcomputer/yatima-lang-proto/README.md

 Yatima is a pure functional programming language with the following features:

 - **Content-Addressing** powers reproducible builds, and peer-to-peer package management over IPFS.
-An Yatima content-address represents an _immutable_ program and all its dependencies.
+A Yatima content-address represents an _immutable_ program and all its dependencies.
 That means if someones shares an address like with you, you can perfectly replicate their computation (and in principle even their computing environment!).
 Since the program is immutable,